THORACIC RADICULOPATHY

 Understanding the Causes of Thoracic Radiculopathy

-Radiculitis, characterized by inflammation of the spinal nerve roots, can be a debilitating condition.
+Radiculitis, characterized by inflammation of the spinal nerve roots, can become a debilitating condition.
 Understanding its causes is essential for accurate diagnosis and effective treatment.

 - Herniated Discs: Thoracic Herniated Discs or slipped disc occurs when the soft center of a spinal disc pushes through a crack in the tougher exterior casing.
 This protrusion can press against nearby nerves, causing inflammation and pain that extend beyond the spine.